VeryGoodTravel/vgt-broker/README.md

 - saga-payment-queue (queue with the requests to the payment gate microservice),
 - saga-hotel-queue (queue with the requests to the hotel microservice),
 - saga-flight-queue (queue with the requests to the flight microservice).
+- backend-to-saga-queue (queue with the requests from the backend to saga)

+## and exchanges:
+- saga-to-backends (main exchange notifying backends that a saga transaction finished)